Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-\paragraph{Passenger discrete choice model.} We model travelers as rational agents making travel decisions according to a {\it multinomial logit} (MNL) discrete choice model.
-In an MNL model, the choice probabilities are proportional to each option's exponentiated utility, also known as its {\it attractiveness} \citep{m1974}.
-The MNL choice model allows us to embed a closed form of the passengers' decision-making process in the alliance fare-setting model, but it also presents limitations related to the independence of irrelevant alternatives (IIA) property.
-Some have circumvented such inaccuracies by using the {\it general attraction} model (GAM), of which the MNL model is a special case \citep{grs2015}.
-The GAM formulates each choice probability as a function not only of the available options' attractiveness, but also the shadow attractiveness of unavailable options.
+\paragraph{Passenger choice model.} We model travelers as rational agents making travel decisions according to a {\it multinomial logit} (MNL) choice model.
+MNL choice probabilities are proportional to each option's exponentiated utility, also known as its {\it attractiveness}.
+MNL allows embedding a closed form of the passengers' decision-making process in the alliance fare-setting model, but it also presents limitations related to the independence of irrelevant alternatives (IIA) property.
+Some have circumvented such inaccuracies by using the {\it general attraction} model (GAM), of which MNL is a special case \citep{grs2015}.
+The GAM formulates choice probability as a function not only the attractiveness of the available options, but also the shadow attractiveness of unavailable options.
 In practice, researchers have set the shadow attractiveness values to zero, in the absence of reliable data to estimate these parameters \citep{wvj2020}.
-Others leverage the nested MNL \citep{w1977}, of which the MNL is {\it also} a special case. \cite{lyw2004} and \cite{bny2020} assume that passengers select travel mode in the first level, and then they select a route under that mode in the second level.
-In our work, we populate passengers' route choice sets with the fastest route from each available travel mode (transit-only, MOD-only, or transit-MOD hybrid), including the option to drive, referred to in the literature as the \textit{outside option} or the \textit{no purchase alternative}.
-Thus, our simplified choice model framework is equivalent to a GAM with zero shadow attractiveness values, or to a mode-route nested MNL with second-level choice sets containing one route each.
+Others leverage the nested MNL, of which the MNL is {\it also} a special case.
+In \cite{bny2020}, passengers select travel mode in the first level, and a route under that mode in the second level.
+We populate route choice sets with the fastest route in each travel mode (transit, MOD, or transit-MOD hybrid), including the option to drive, referred to in the literature as the \textit{outside option} or the \textit{no purchase alternative}.
+Thus, our choice model is equivalent to a GAM with zero shadow attractiveness, or a nested MNL with second-level choice sets containing one route each.